-At the conclusion of each event, a formal write-up should be submitted to the Assistant Director that includes some of the basic details regarding the event.
+At the conclusion of each event, a Post-Event Evaluation report should be submitted.
+This form will request information regarding the basic details regarding the event.
 For example:

 - Who attended the event, what the purpose of the event was and who benefitted from your participation in it, how your club contributed to the success of the event, how much revenue (if applicable) was generated for the charitable cause your event benefitted, etc. - The submission should include several pictures of your club members participating in the event (including at least one group photo) - Copies of any supporting materials used for the event promotional materials, registration forms, etc.